unpush/typist/lib/u.typ

 (4)\I
      Some people break promises as readily as they make them.
 As a result, they acquire a reputation for unreliability.
-It is particularly important to be reliable in the business wold.
+It is particularly important to be reliable in the business world.
 A person or firm that comes to be regarded as unreliable has a poor chance of success.\P
 *
 *U7*
-			Lesson U7
+                    Lesson U7  (L ‚ÌƒRƒ“ƒrƒl[ƒVƒ‡ƒ“‚ÌƒhƒŠƒ‹)\T

-             (L ¤Î¥³¥ó¥Ó¥Í¡¼¥·¥ç¥ó¤Î¥É¥ê¥ë)\T
 (1)\I
 lal lel lil lol lul ly bl cl fl gl pl sl\D
 (2)\I